 Find a review course that will work for you and dig into it!

-Internal Audit is a Specialized Niche
+Internal Auditing is a Specialized Niche

 Even an experienced external auditor will have a few adjustments to make in deciding to shift career to internal audit.
 From objectives to consider, risk assessment, and to audit focus, internal audit employs a different approach as compared to an external audit.
 To the majority of candidates, the concepts and methods applied in internal auditing may be unfamiliar.

-Lack of Experience
+Lack of Relevant Experience

 You will be glad you did when you get your passing score!